joecity/jekyll-now/_drafts/2015-01-28-product-owner-part-2.md

 </div>
 </section><!-- /#table-of-contents -->

-In Part 1, we ran through some of the responsibilities of what will help to make a "good" product owner.
+In <a href="../product-owner">Part 1</a>, we ran through some of the responsibilities of what will help to make a "good" product owner.
 The problem is, many organisations and teams may be struggling to have a product owner in place that can give the role the love it needs.

 Let's run through some common problems I have seen and some ideas on how we as agile coaches, scrum masters and team members can assist the product owner role.